ukaillatifmir/CurrencyExchange/README.md

 Make your changes and commit them: git commit -m 'Add some feature'.
 Push to the branch: git push origin feature/YourFeature.
 Create a pull request.

+# NOTE

+1. please use admin panel to change the default provider.

+2. admin creds  (admin,onicra@12345)